You are viewing 2022's General Statewide Regulations. Click to here to view information for 2023

 - Continuing to angle for jack salmon after taking a daily bag limit of adult salmon.

 - Catching all or part of another person’s bag limit, except as provided for by an Oregon Disabilities Hunting and Fishing Permit.

 - Buying or selling fish or shellfish, or parts thereof, that were caught or taken for personal use.
 Except the skeletal remains of ocean food fish may be sold; and eggs from ocean-caught salmon may be sold to a licensed fish or bait dealer.

-- All undersized, oversized, prohibited species or unwanted fish or shellfish should not be removed from the water and must be immediately released unharmed.
+- All undersized, oversized, or unwanted fish or shellfish should not be removed from the water and must be immediately released unharmed.

 - Wasting fish, shellfish or marine intertidal invertebrates.